 I have a 1962 Ford F100 with a new master cylinder installed.
 No leakage.
 All manual drum brakes.
 No booster.
-Hard brake pedal but NO fluid going to wheel cylinders even with bleeders completely removed on all 4 wheels.
+Hard brake pedal, but no fluid going to the wheel cylinders, even with bleeders completely removed on all four wheels.
 I can’t bleed the brakes.
 Any suggestions?
 I have bled many brakes in prior years on various vehicles, but never encountered this.
-This truck has set for 3years before I recently purchased.
+This truck sat for three years before I recently purchased.
 Thank you for any assistance.

 Assuming you still have the original single reservoir master cylinder, I suspect there is either a clog in the line before the splitter or a clog in the splitter or your new master cylinder is faulty (it happens, even with new parts).
 I would start at the master and loosen the line fitting, put on safety goggles wrap a rag around the fitting and have someone press the brake pedal.
 If fluid is present and the pedal travels to the floor then the culprit is likely a clogged line.
 Then loosen the line at the splitter and repeat fluid check process then check the lines as they leave the splitter.
 We are only trying to discover the source of the obstruction at this point and not concerned with bleeding the system.

 At this point you should have a good idea of where the problem resides, clean and/or replace the affected component then proceed with bleeding the brake system.